MikailaAkeredolu/exam1-redo/README.md

 ***How to submit your exam?***
 - Copy all your code > Visit https://www.online-java.com/
-- Paste all your code into the online ide
+- Paste all your code into the Online IDE (make sure your code compiles)
 - Click the share button and choose **never expire**s then copy the link
 - Paste and send the link to me as a direct message via slack.

 > Finished early?
 Take a 15 minutes break and work on HW !!!